Apply to Stay

 100% of 2022 Beacon graduates were employed & moved into permanent housing.

-Rent is $105/week and includes housing, utilities, food, WiFi, and laundry.
+Client responsibility for rent is $105/week and includes housing, utilities, WiFi, and laundry.
+(The remainder is covered by other funding sources.)

 Clients will meet with a mental health counselor each week, as well as establishing a primary care physician.
 Additionally, we collaborate with community partners for other supports you may need, such as financial literacy or career development.

 Clients move through our five-phase program which begins with a 5 pm curfew and ends with a 10 pm curfew upon reaching phase five.

-Clients will share a large bedroom and bathroom with three other women and participate in daily household chores.
+Clients will share a large bedroom and bathroom with two other women and participate in daily household chores.

 Each client has their own bedroom closet with a keypad for safely storing their own items.